Jusharra/aws_automated_access_review/README.md

 # AWS Automated Access Review

-> **For GRC Professionals & Portfolio Building**: This tool is designed for Governance, Risk, and Compliance (GRC) professionals to use in their organizations and for security engineers building their portfolios in test AWS accounts.
+> **For GRC Professionals & Portfolio Building**: This tool is designed for Governance, Risk, and Compliance (GRC) professionals to use in their organizations and for GRC engineers building their portfolios in test AWS accounts.
 >
 > **⚠️ DISCLAIMER**: This tool is provided as-is without warranty of any kind.
 While it has been tested in development environments, thorough validation is required before deploying in production.
 Always review the code, test in a non-production environment first, and ensure it meets your organization's security requirements and compliance standards.